pleonova/llm-chrome-extension/README.md

 ## How does it work?
 * Extracts webpage text using `chrome.scripting.executeScript`.
 * Sends the extracted text to an AI API, which processes the data and provides a subject label.
-    * The [AI model](https://huggingface.co/spaces/pleonova/subject_matter/blob/main/app.py) is containerized with Docker and hosted on Hugging Face, making it easy to replace with your own model.
+    * The [AI model](https://huggingface.co/spaces/pleonova/subject_matter/blob/main/app.py) is containerized with Docker and hosted on Hugging Face.
 * Stores classification results and webpage metadata using `chrome.storage.sync` for easy retrieval and visualization.

 ## How does it look?